On the role of initial velocities in pair dispersion in a microfluidic chaotic flow: Results

-To our great surprise we have found that, for a significant fraction of the observation time, the mean relative pair dispersion evolves quadratically in time to leading order $\langle \|\vect{R}(\delta t)-\vect{R}_0 \|^2 \rangle \propto \delta t ^2 $; this observation is evident in the insets of Fig.\,\ref{fig:short_time_behaviour_forward}, and stands in sharp contradiction to the interpretations of recent experimental results \cite{Jullien2003,Salazar2009,Ni2013}.
+Having not observed the exponential pair dispersion of long time asymptotics, and noting that the pairs of tracers we study explore also regimes where the linear flow assumption does not hold, we were still left with the puzzle of the nature of the qualitative similarity among the curves in \autoref{fig:normed_pair_dispersion} and its origin.
+Using a different data-derived quantity we have found that, for a significant fraction of the observation time, the mean relative pair dispersion evolves quadratically in time to leading order $\langle \|\vect{R}(\delta t)-\vect{R}_0 \|^2 \rangle \propto \delta t ^2 $; this observation is evident in the insets of \autoref{fig:short_time_behaviour_forward}.
 To better understand the source for this scaling let us write the Taylor expansion around $\delta t = 0$

 Substituting this in the expression for the relative pair dispersion and considering the ensemble average over pairs of the same initial separation

 we find that the leading order term at short times is indeed quadratic in $\delta t$ --- the so-called \emph{ballistic} regime.